10 Healthy Juices for Kids With Their Recipes

 2. Carrot and Orange juice

-Carrot and orange juice is a rich source of dietary fibre, Vitamin A & C, and antioxidants.
-It is helpful in strengthening your immunity and maintaining a healthy digestive system.
+Carrot and orange juice are rich sources of dietary fibre, Vitamins A and C, and antioxidants.
+They help strengthen immunity and maintain a healthy digestive system.

 Ingredients